Rise in numbers being put on insurance fraud register as living costs bite

 The IFR is a national database of insurance fraudsters, accessed by 82% of the UK’s general insurance market.
 When an insurance application or claim is proven to be fraudulent the insurer can register individuals, businesses and information such as emails and phone numbers linked to the fraud on the IFR.

-The IFB, which manages the register, said nearly 23,000 people are on it, and those with an IFR record can be refused a wide range of services by UK insurers for up to five years.
+The IFB said those with an IFR record can be refused a wide range of services by UK insurers for up to five years.

 Those on the database could be denied insurance services or will have to pay a significantly higher cost due to the increased risk.